Betsy Braddock: Returned powers and abilities

 The events involving the Sisterhood of Mutants triggered a return of her original telepathic abilities.
 Upon rejoining the X-Men, Betsy states that while she is still primarily a telekinetic, she has gained the mental ability to telepathically "suggest what people see" (i.e. cast telepathic illusions).
 In an interview, writer Christopher Yost and editor Daniel Ketchum confirmed that Betsy Braddock now possesses both telekinesis and telepathy.
 Additionally, she is once again able to focus her telepathic energies into a solid psychic knife and can still manifest her telekinetic katana.

 As shown in the events of the Psylocke miniseries, she still appears to be an unusually strong and powerful telepath, with a range of abilities similar to what she possessed at her introduction, as well as manifesting her trademark psychic knife.
 Betsy is also shown to have levels of telekinesis sufficient to increase the strength and power of her physical blows as well as ward off attacks via force fields and telekinetic "blasts or bursts".
 During the Utopia storyline, she was seen manifesting her telekinetic katana, but of late she has been seen using a pair of traditional katanas as well.
 After the events of "Second Coming", Betsy establishes that her psychic abilities fluctuate in strength; if her concentration is divided as a result of a telepathic response to her environment, it has an adverse effect on her telekinesis.

 During the "Dark Angel Saga", Betsy's full psionic potential was unlocked by Jean Grey from the Age of Apocalypse timeline.
 She was able to overcome Archangel with her newly strengthened and increased telepathy – a feat that had previously been beyond her power.
 Writer Rick Remender has stated that she is now an Omega-class/level mutant and telepath on par with Jean Grey and Charles Xavier.

+Otherworlder and Captain Britain powers

+As a half-Otherworlder, Betsy Braddock is a vessel for magic, and has the potential to manifest additional abilities uncommon to normal humans due to her unique origin.
+When wearing the Captain Britain uniform, her natural abilities are enhanced, and since donning the mantle again, she has been able to detect a type of transformative magic and its power level, demonstrate resistance to the control of other magic, albeit briefly, and create a circle of magical protection to shield her team from La Diabla's alchemy.
+The natural capabilities of the Captain Britain mantle include superhuman strength, durability, speed, stamina, agility, reflexes, and senses, as well as the ability to fly and teleport to Otherworld.
+In addition to her natural magical abilities, Betsy's Sword of Starlight possesses numerous unexplored magical properties.